Empower

 Dorms

-Quiet Hours: Quiet and study hours are an established necessity of community living to provide everyone an opportunity for adequate study and rest in their room.
-Quiet hours are from 11 p.m. to 9 a.m.
-During quiet hours, all residents and other persons in and around the residence halls are expected to refrain from making or causing noise or any other disruption that infringes upon the rights of residents to study, rest or sleep.
-During quiet hours, all sound must be contained within a resident’s room.
+- Quiet Hours: Quiet hours are from 11 p.m. to 7:30 a.m.
+During quiet hours, campers are expected to refrain from making or causing noise or any other disruption.
+All sound must be contained within a camper’s room.

 - Always lock your room and secure your window.

-- Report all losses or thefts to a LEAD Crew member and it will be appropriately reported.
+- Report all losses or thefts to a LEAD Crew member immediately.

-- If you notice something happening that seems suspicious, report the matter to a LEAD Crew Member immediately.
+- If you see something suspicious or dangerous, report it to a LEAD Crew Member immediately.

 In Case of Fire